Jahnulales

+A–F Jahnula purpurea (from the HOLOTYPE; MJF 14016, ILLS 72402).
+A–C Ascomata on submerged wood.
+Note the purple stain.
+Arrowheads indicate the subtending superficial hyphae on wood, which connect multiple ascomata on wood.
+D Ascoma in water showing broad hyphae emerging from the base of the fruiting body.
+E, F Longitudinal section through ascoma.
+Note broad pseudoparenchymatic cells comprising the peridial wall.

 The Jahnulales are an order of fungi in the class Dothideomycetes, subclass Pleosporomycetidae.
 They are ascomycetes that have stalked/stessile and dimorphic ascomata, hyphal stalk cells that are about 40 μm wide.
 It contains the families Aliquandostipitaceae and Manglicolaceae.